Harlem River

-The Harlem River is an 8 mi tidal strait in New York City, flowing between the Hudson River and the East River and separating the island of Manhattan from the Bronx on the United States mainland.
+The Harlem River is an 8 mi tidal strait in New York City, flowing between the Hudson River and the East River.
+It separates the island of Manhattan from the Bronx on the United States mainland.

-The northern stretch, also called the Spuyten Duyvil ("spewing devil") Creek, has been significantly altered for navigation purposes.
+The northern stretch, also called the Spuyten Duyvil Creek, has been significantly altered for navigation purposes.
 Originally it curved around the north of Marble Hill, but in 1895 the Harlem Ship Canal was dug between Manhattan and Marble Hill, and in 1914 the original course was filled in.

 Use

 Harlem River Drive and Harlem River Greenway run along the west bank of the river, and the Metro-North Railroad's Hudson Line and Major Deegan Expressway on the east.

 The "C" Rock, with the Henry Hudson Bridge behind it and the Spuyten Duyvil Bridge in the distance in the open position.

 The Harlem River was the traditional rowing course for New York, analogous to the Charles River in Boston and the Schuylkill River in Philadelphia.
 On the Harlem's banks is the boathouse for the Columbia University crew, and the river is the home course for the university's crew.
 Since 1952, a large flat rock face, called the "(Big) C Rock" has been painted with Columbia's varsity "C".
 Also on the river are the Peter Jay Sharp Boathouse and Harlem River Community Rowing, two community rowing facilities.
 The river is used by crews from New York University, Fordham University, and Manhattan University, though the only university with permanent facilities on the river is Columbia.

 Historically, the west bank of the Harlem River was also an amusement destination.
 The area between 190th and 192nd Streets was occupied by the Fort George Amusement Park, a trolley park/amusement park, from 1895 to 1914.
 Its site is now a seating area in Highbridge Park.
 In the 1890s, the City of New York built a racetrack for horses, the Harlem River Speedway, along the riverbank of the park; the project started construction in 1894 and opened in July 1898.
 The Speedway later became the Harlem River Drive, and regular motorists were first allowed on the drive in 1919.